 Our Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2024 with management of the Company.
 Our Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC.
-Our Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board and the SEC.
-Our Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountants' communications with our Audit Committee concerning independence, and has discussed with the independent registered public accounting firm's independence.
+Our Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountants' communications with our Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.
 Based on the foregoing, our Audit Committee has recommended to the Board that the audited financial statements be included in the Company's Annual Report.